Bayesian versus frequentist statistics

 In frequentist statistics, "statistical significance" means if you ran an A/B experiment an infinite number of times, and A and B weren’t actually different, then you are guaranteed that a certain percentage of the time, your statistical test will tell you that there is a difference.

-You need to specify this difference, which is the significance, or "alpha" of the test.
+You need to specify this difference, which is the significance level, or "alpha," of the test.
 The alpha is the the upper limit for the false positive rate, or "Type I error."
-If the test significance has an alpha of 5%, then it is guaranteed that your statistical test will show a significant difference of, at most, 5%, when there is no true difference.
-This is the null hypothesis of your test.
+If the test significance has an alpha of 5%, then it is guaranteed that your statistical test will show a significant difference of, at most, 5%, when there is no true difference for a two-sided test.
+This is the null hypothesis of your two-sided test.

 To be interpreted differently, Bayesian statistics requires you to specify your belief about what the outcome will be before the experiment.
 This is called a "prior belief."
 Given these prior beliefs, plus the data, Bayesian statistics can guarantee that the probabilities that it produces are exactly the degree of belief you should have.